-Glass Lewis believes that separating the roles of corporate officers and the board chair is typically a better governance structure than a combined executive/chair position.
-The role of executives is to manage the business on the basis of the course charted by the board.
+Glass Lewis believes that separating the roles of corporate officers and the board chair is typically a better governance structure than a combined executive/chair position.6 The role of executives is to manage the business on the basis of the course charted by the board.
 Executives should report to the board regarding their performance in achieving goals previously set by the board.
-This process becomes much more complicated when management chairs the board.
+This is needlessly complicated when a CEO chairs the board, since we presume a CEO/chair will have significant influence over the board.